wp-plugins/widget-customizer/readme.txt

 7. I DON'T ALWAYS TEST MY WORDPRESS WIDGETS IN PRODUCTION, BUT WHEN I DO I USE THE WIDGET CUSTOMIZER PLUGIN

 == Changelog ==

+= 0.13 =
+* Widget addition panel now features the use of a vector font for the widget icons instead of using PNGs.
+Fixes [#69](https://github.com/x-team/wp-widget-customizer/issues/69).
+Props [michael-arestad](http://profiles.wordpress.org/michael-arestad/).
+* Fade widgets not rendered in sidebars on currently-previewed URL (very helpful when using Jetpack's Widget Visibility or the like).
+Fixes [#65](https://github.com/x-team/wp-widget-customizer/issues/65).
+Props [westonruter](http://profiles.wordpress.org/westonruter/).
+* Sanitize all settings, including widget instances and sidebar manifests.
+Serialize widget instances using PHP's `serialize` instead of using JSON, since there may be values which cannot be represented in JSON.
+Ensure that backslashes are not dropped from widget instances.
+Fixes [#28](https://github.com/x-team/wp-widget-customizer/issues/28).
+Props [westonruter](http://profiles.wordpress.org/westonruter/).
+* Wrap `available-widgets` in `widgets-left` for compatibility with plugins which look for widget templates in that element.
+Fixes [#51](https://github.com/x-team/wp-widget-customizer/issues/51).
+Props [westonruter](http://profiles.wordpress.org/westonruter/).
+* Fix rendering widgets adjacent to hidden widgets.
+Props [westonruter](http://profiles.wordpress.org/westonruter/).
+* Improve handling of widget updates which yield no instance changes.
+Props [westonruter](http://profiles.wordpress.org/westonruter/).
+* Add temp filter to JS-sanitize values for settings which are no longer extant or if they need to be sanitized in an environment where the customizer is not initialized; done specifically for the [Settings Revisions](http://wordpress.org/plugins/settings-revisions/) plugin.
+Props [westonruter](http://profiles.wordpress.org/westonruter/).

 = 0.12 =
 * Delete widgets directly if they have not been previously-saved; if a widget has been previously saved, removal of the widget moves it to the inactive widgets sidebar.
 Fixes <a href="https://github.com/x-team/wp-widget-customizer/issues/46">#46</a>.
 Props [westonruter](http://profiles.wordpress.org/westonruter/).